vsimonovski97/vsimonovski97.github.io/index.md

 ---

-Resourceful Software Tester who is motivated and determined to learn new skills in the IT sector.
+Resourceful Software Tester who is motivated and determined to learn new skills in the IT area.
 Profound knowledge in data base, test scripts and test analysis.
-Looking for a job that will boost my creativity, learn and grow in a specific area of the IT industry.
+I am seeking a challenging and competitive environment where i can serve your organisation and establish a career for myslef.